Make Manufacturing.net a "Preferred Source" on Google

 Google announced the launch of "Preferred Sources" in the U.S. and India.
 The feature allows users to select their favorite sources and stay up to date on the latest content from sites they follow.

-By selecting Preferred Sources, users will see more of that site's articles displayed within Google's Top Stories.
+By selecting Preferred Sources, users will see more of their favorite site's articles displayed within Google's Top Stories.

 To make Manufacturing.net a preferred source, log into your Google account and then click this link.
-Then type "Manufacturing.net" into the search box and select the box next to our logo.
+Then select the box next to our logo.

 Users can also follow this process: